This tutorial gives you an overview and talks about the fundamentals of Oracle APEX.

 Although the SQL Workshop tools are not essential for application development, using them can make your life much easier.
 Here are five ways that they can help an application developer:

-- To debug an SQL statement or PL/SQL block.
-By executing code in the SQL command tool first, you can verify that it produces the expected result before you actually assign it as the value of some property on a page.
+5. debug an SQL statement or PL/SQL block.
+By executing code in the SQL command tool first, you can verify that it produces the expected result before you actually assign it as the value of some property on a page

 To get to the SQL Workshop, click the SQL Workshop button on the APEX home screen.
 The resulting screen is shown in below Figure.
 From this screen, you can then click the Object Browser or SQL Commands button to get to the desired tool.